 Unstable and vulnerable, he had been chased to his death by those whose very job was to protect him.

 Those men were Inspector Geoffrey Ellerker and Sergeant Kenneth Kitching.

-Oluwale drowned after and he was trying to avoid a further beating, the river he thought, was his only escape.
+Oluwale drowned trying to avoid a further beating.
+The river, he thought, was his only escape.